Grade 2 Music Theory - Lesson 16: Composing a Rhythm

 This sounds fine.
 We re-used some of the important rhythms, but not in the same order, and we finished on a nice long minim (half note).

 This doesn't sound very good.
 Because we forgot about the triplets, the last two bars don't match the first two very well.

-Here we forgot to re-use the dotted quaver rhythm, and the last bar is certainly not very interesting!
+Here we forgot to re-use the dotted rhythm, and the last bar is certainly not very interesting!

 This one is good - the rhythms are re-used in a different order and the final note value is a nice long end note.

 This is also a good answer.
 The rhythms are linked, and the last note is a long enough ending note.